Tibo-s-Team/OCR_EPITA/README.md

 ## Running the tests
+Shell:
+	`tests/scripts/launch.sh/ [--compiler] [-args] [image-path]`

+### compiler

+- --gcc : execute C script
+- --python : execute Python script (not a compiler but ...)

+### args
+Please refer to the corresponding script below

-Python:
+### Python:
-- Xor: Use XOR script
+	Xor: Use XOR script
-- Grayscale: Use the Otsu: PaintGray function
+	Grayscale: Use the Otsu: PaintGray function

-C:
+### C:
-- run `make` and execute the program with the desired arguments using `./TIBO [-args] files`.
+	run `make` and execute the program with the desired arguments using `./TIBO [-args] files`.

 ### arguments

-- -g : grayscaling process only
+	- g : grayscaling process only
-- -b : binarization process only
+	- b : binarization process only
-- -l : linewise text segmentation only
+	- l : linewise text segmentation only
-- -w : wordwise text segmentation only (by default)
+	- w : wordwise text segmentation only (by default)

 ## File Architecture